 Full TitleEvaluation of an Online, Remote Cognitive Battery for use in Cancer Survivorship

-The assessments include tests of attention, organizing and planning, starting tasks (and staying focused on those tasks), regulating emotions, working memory, verbal abilities, the ability to process and interpret visual information to locate objects in space, motor function, and processing speed.
+The assessments include tests designed to evaluate multiple aspects of a person’s cognitive ability, such as organizing and planning, working memory, motor function, emotion regulation, and processing speed.
 Healthy volunteers are also being asked to participate so researchers can compare the results from each group.

-This study will include women ages 40-65 who completed breast cancer treatment at least 6 months but no more than one and a half years before entering the study.
+This study will include women ages 40-65 who completed breast cancer treatment at least 6 months but no more than 10 years before entering the study.
 Healthy volunteers must have no history of cancer.

 For more information about this study, please contact Dr. James Root at 646-888-0035.
 If you are interested in participating or learning more about the study, please contact the study¿s Clinical Research Coordinator, Anam Ahsan, at 646-888-0099 or by e-mail at email@example.com.